Creating Graphic Novels

 (this article was originally published in the CASS Connection: the Official Magazine for the College of Alberta Superintendents, Spring 2011)

 Shelley Robinson, PhD, is a writer, educator, researcher and mother (not necessarily in this order).
-She is presently an administrator at the Calgary Science School.

 “It is the function of the educator to examine deeply his own thoughts and feelings and to put aside those values which have given him security and comfort, for only then can he help his students to be self-aware and to understand their own urges and fears” (Krishnamurti, 1953, p.
 38).